video audio scores libretti research

 2024 CNMAT

-The live premiere of Renga for White Noise was held at the Center for New Music and Audio Technologies (CNMAT) of the University of California, Berkeley.
+The premiere of Renga for White Noise was held at the Center for New Music and Audio Technologies (CNMAT) of the University of California, Berkeley on October 18, 2024.
+The telematic premiere was held at the Australasian Computer Music Conference (ACMC) on Futurity at the Australian Institute of Music, Sydney on October 22, 2024.

 The work is intended to evoke the Zen experience of moment-to-moment awareness in renga and is inspired by Kawabata Yasunari’s transmediation of renga principles into his short stories and novels.
-The filter-based processing of white noise is contextualized with respect to the white noise music of Jōji Yuasa from the 1960s alongside works by Merzbow.
+The 5-7-5/7-7 mora count of renga verses is transmediated into the rhythm phrases.
+In timbre phrases, the filter-based processing of white noise is contextualized with respect to the white noise music of Jōji Yuasa from the 1960s alongside works by Merzbow.
 Being composed of the full spectrum of frequencies, as in Yuasa's work, white noise is likewise chosen here for manifesting the Buddhist principle of “many in one and one in many”.